jay13jay/streamer/README.md

 # Streamer

+## Description
-## A gobuffalo based application for streaming media leveraging the livepeer API and transcoding service
+A gobuffalo based application for streaming media leveraging the livepeer API and transcoding service

 ## Setup